-C. Each of the five Building Types selected shall adhere to the following building type standards in the format below and discussed in further detail in the following sections (Section 4.4 through 4.8):
+C. Each of the five Building Types selected shall adhere to the following building type standards in the format below and discussed in further detail in the following sections 4.4 through 4.8:

-- 1. Description.
-General summary of each building type's disposition, configuration, and function. - 2.
-Base of the Building: Frontage.
-Standards providing how the ground floor of the building fronts onto its primary street (see Chapter E-3 for selected Architectural Style Elements and Chapter E-5 Frontages for general-to-all building base standards). - 3.
-Middle of the Building: Windows and Projections.
-Standards on how the primary walls contribute to the building's form (see Chapter E-3 for selected Architectural Style Elements and Chapter E-6 Windows and Projections for general-to-all detailed standards). - 4.
-Top of the Building: Roof Articulation.
-Standards for the building's roof form and shape (see Chapter E-3 for selected Architectural Style Elements and Chapter E-7 Roof Articulation for general-to-all detailed standards). - D. Existing building adaptation to transition an existing multifamily attached or single-family detached building into a new multifamily housing and/or mixed-use buildings types (Section 4.9).
+1. Description.
+General summary of each building type's disposition, configuration, and function.

+2. Base of the Building: Frontage.
+Standards providing how the ground floor of the building fronts onto its primary street (see Chapter E-3 for selected Architectural Style Elements, Chapter E-5 Frontages for general-to-all building base standards, and §2.6.3.A.1 - 3 for Large and Small mixed-use building ground floor window standards).

+3. Middle of the Building: Windows and Projections.
+Standards on how the primary walls contribute to the building's form (see Chapter E-3 for selected Architectural Style Elements and Chapter E-6 Windows and Projections for general-to-all detailed standards).

+4. Top of the Building: Roof Articulation.
+Standards for the building's roof form and shape (see Chapter E-3 for selected Architectural Style Elements and Chapter E-7 Roof Articulation for general-to-all detailed standards).

+D. Existing building adaptation to transition an existing multifamily attached or single-family detached building into a new multifamily housing and/or mixed-use buildings types, see Section 4.9.

-Figure 4.6 4.4 Townhouse
+4.4 Townhouse

 A. Description.
-A structure that consists of at least two primary residences with common walls, side-by-side along the building frontage, with access from a street or common walkway.
+A structure that consists of at least two primary residences with common walls, sideby-side along the building frontage, with access from a street or common walkway.

-- 1. Allowed with the following architectural styles:
+1. Allowed with the following architectural styles:

-- a.
-Spanish Revival
+a.
+Spanish Revival b.

-- b.
 Craftsman

-- c.
-Victorian
+c.
+Victorian d.

-- d.
 Colonial Revival/Cape Cod

-- e.
+e.
 Traditional Modern f.
 California Contemporary